vigneshbhuvan-nus/tp/docs/UserGuide.md

 ### 4.2.3 Deleting an entry: `delete` (Vignesh)

-Delete the entry whose index is `INDEX`.
+Deletes the entry whose index is `INDEX`.

 Format: `delete <INDEX>`